watsmeow/Der_Igel_und_Der_Uhu_-tictactoe-/README.md

 # Der_Igel_und_Der_Uhu_-tictactoe-
 Yep!
 It's the time tested, age old project of TicTacToe.
-The theming is inspired by my best friend, who hails from Germany (as does my family).
-She has an intense love for hedgehogs, and I find the fact that "owl" in German is "Uhu" (the sound an owl makes).
+The theming is inspired by my best friend, who's from Germany and has an intense love of hedgehogs, and I find the fact that "owl" in German is "Uhu" (the sound an owl makes) endearing.
 Therefore, the "players" are a hedgehog and an owl, and the overall visual theme is reminiscent of a German fairytale.

 **Link to project:** https://derigelundderuhu.netlify.app/